JamieBeverley/me/index.md

 I am passionate about electronic music and in my free time enjoy creating new experimental software for music performance (and sometimes I also get around to actually performing with it...).

-Please feel free to get in touch via [LinkedIn](https://www.linkedin.com/in/jamie-beverley-2a221695/).
+Please feel welcome to get in touch via [LinkedIn](https://www.linkedin.com/in/jamie-beverley-2a221695/).